dpritchard/web-taieri-willow/source/events.blade.md

 <!-- Please make a note of these dates, we'll be in touch with further info. -->

-**Last day of harvest for 2023 – next Sunday 23<sup>rd</sup> July**
+**Last day of harvest for 2023 – next Saturday 22<sup>nd</sup> July**

 We made great progress over the Matariki weekend, and have nearly finished the annual harvest.
 We’ve got 7 more rows of Green Dicks, and 1 row of Brunette Noir to go – wooohooo!
-With a team of people helping we should get that all cut, sorted and bundled on Sunday.
+With a team of people helping we should get that all cut, sorted and bundled on Saturday.
 Come along and experience what harvesting willow is all about!

 All are welcome - there will be work for everyone from sedentary to energetic, with guidance from experienced harvesters.